• Skip to primary navigation

 glass with blue straw, lemon slices

 Need a refreshing drink for one?
-This single serving lemonade can be made in about 5 minutes, and in the glass you'll drink it out of.
+This single serve lemonade can be made in about 5 minutes, and in the glass you'll drink it out of.
 It's made with fresh lemons, water, sugar, and ice cubes.
-Add fruit or herbs for a flavored lemonade too.

 lemonade with lemon slices, straw in glass